 This project's main objective is to increase respect for ourselves, each other, and nature leading to conflict resolutions as a result of joint actions (across the Green Line) that are mutually beneficial leading to sustainability of human and natural systems.
-The project aims at valuing diversity - agricultural, human and natural.
+The three-year long (2020-2022) project aims at valuing diversity agricultural, human and natural.
 It is funded by the EUPI and in partnership with the Galilee Society and the Palestinian Center for Rapprochement Between People.
 Accomplished so far:

 - Setting up of three centers at the three partner institutions is ongoing.
 This includes a Biodiversity Center (PIBS, Bethlehem), Human Diversity Center (PCR, Beit Sahour), and Education Center (GS, Galilee).
-The three centers have structures, staffing, and resources to become regional and even global centers. - Furnishing and creating a mobile educational unit to go to remote locations - Selected, funded, and trained 9 researchers for research related to diversity.
-Other in house researchers were engaged who produced important relevant research (see chapter 2).
+The three centers have structures, staffing, and resources to become regional and even global centers. - Furnishing and creating a mobile educational unit to go to remote locations - Selected, funded, and trained nine researchers for research related to diversity.
+Other in-house researchers were also engaged and produced important relevant research (see chapter 2).